fsadata/RegisterAFoodBusinessDataStandard/Data Standardv2.md

-# Register A Food Business Data Standard Version 1
+# Register A Food Business Data Standard Version 2

 ### What Is This Document?
-This document describes version 1 the data standard for Register a Food Business service.
+This document describes version 2 the data standard for Register a Food Business service.
 It describes the fields, data types and structure, and contains guidance on acceptable values and which fields use specific reference data values.

 It does this primarily from the viewpoint of a user receiving data from the service via the API.

-Version 1 of the Data Standard will run in parallel with version 2 for some time to allow users to migrate to version 2, There is currently no scheduled date for the depreciation of version 1 of the Data Standard.
-With this said we would strongly encourage any new users to use version 2 of the Data Standard
+Version 2 of the data standard will run in parallel with version 1 for some time to allow users from version 1 to migrate to version 2.
+Whilst there is currently no scheduled date for the depreciation of version 1 of the data standard we strongly advise using version 2 for any new integrations

+Version 2 of the data standard has been created to allow for
+*   MIS providers to retrieve all local authority registrations at once (for Local Authorities they are authorised to access)
+*   Enums in the place of some string values
+*   Removal of redundant address fields e.g. `establishment_first_line`
+*   Minor corrections to e.g. required fields

 This document does not include technical guidance for the service API.
 That information can be found in the [API documentation](https://github.com/fsadata/RegisterAFoodBusinessDataStandard/blob/master/Api%20Documentation.md).